Dacres0/Project-2/README.md

 #### Testing User Stories

-- Alex was able to browse, select items, and view bid options using Ethereum.
+- Alex was able to browse, select items, and view bid options using Ethereum. (i acted as Alex)
-- Linda was able to upload and price items with placeholder pricing tools.
+- Linda was able to upload and price items with placeholder pricing tools. (i acted as Linda)

 #### Full Testing